 Instructions

 - Oven + Roasting Pan: preheat oven to 450 degrees F. (we will reduce later) and ensure you have a roasting pan + rack (which lifts the turkey off the bottom of the pan and allows it to cook a bit faster).
-Add the chicken broth, onion and rosemary/thyme to the bottom of the roasting pan.
+Add chicken broth, onion and rosemary/thyme to the bottom of the roasting pan.
 Ensure turkey is sitting in the roasting pan on top of the roasting rack, breast-side up.

-- Roast: Let turkey roast 13-16 minutes per pound.
+- Roast: Let turkey roast for 13-16 minutes per pound.
+For example, a 10 pound turkey would take about 130-160 minutes of total cook time.

 - Rest: Once the turkey has reached an internal temperature of 160 degrees F. remove from oven.
 Lift the roasting rack up and out of the roasting pan and place on a cutting board.
 Cover with foil and let rest 20-30 minutes.
 The turkey will continue cooking and residual heat will continue to raise the internal temperature 5 degrees.
-Transfer any liquid remaining in the bottom of the roasting pan to a glass measuring cup or fat separator so you can use it to make turkey gravy.
+Transfer any liquid remaining in the bottom of the roasting pan to a glass measuring cup or fat separator and use it to make turkey gravy.
 Don’t forget to save the carcass to make homemade turkey stock.

 Notes

-- Roasting Rack/Foil Roasting Pan: if you are using a disposable roasting pan then I would recommend using either carrots or celery stalks as your “roasting rack” – just line them up in the bottom of the pan and place your turkey breast-side up on top of them.
+- Roasting Rack/Foil Roasting Pan: if you are using a disposable roasting pan then I would recommend using either carrots or celery stalks as your “roasting rack” – just line them up in the bottom of the pan and place the turkey breast-side up on top of them.

 - Storage: store leftover turkey in an airtight container in the refrigerator for up to 3 days or in the freezer for up to 3 months.